ngxs/store/docs/advanced/lazy.md

 }
 ```

-For better persuasion you can try it yourself by invoking `store.snapshot()` and printing the result to the console.
+You can try it yourself by invoking `store.snapshot()` and printing the result to the console before and after the lazy module is loaded. .